xbgmsharp/postgsail/README.md

 Also, if you like, you can import saillogger data using the postgsail helpers, [postgsail-helpers](https://github.com/xbgmsharp/postgsail-helpers).

-You might want to import your influxdb1 data as weel, [outflux](https://github.com/timescale/outflux).
+You might want to import your influxdb1 data as well, [outflux](https://github.com/timescale/outflux).
 Any taker on influxdb2 to PostgSail?
 It is definitly possible.

 Last, if you like, you can import the sample data from Signalk NMEA Plaka by running the tests.